Algae come in many varieties and forms and more often than not, they are uninvited intruders rather than beautiful aquascape additions.

 When it comes to demolishing unwanted algal growth, these guys are my go-to algae-eating fish recommendation.

-For best results against the most stubborn of algae turn to a rubber-lipped pleco.
-This fish is one of the few small pleco species that will eat all the freshwater kinds of algae, including the nasty black algae and even brown diatoms.
+For the best results against the most stubborn algae, turn to a rubber-lipped pleco.
+This fish is one of the few small pleco species that will eat all kinds of freshwater algae, including the nasty black beard algae and even brown diatoms.

 I’ve had my RL pleco for a while now.
-No traces of any algae intruders, as I managed to “teach” my little friend to keep his appetite for them.
+There are no traces of algae intruders, as I managed to “teach” my little friend to keep his appetite for them.

-I wrote a full guide on how to care for this fish, what to watch out for when getting one, and other of its peculiarities, including tank mates.
+I wrote a complete guide on how to care for this fish, what to watch out for when getting one, and other peculiarities, including tank mates.

-Visit the care guide on Rubber Lipped Plecos here if you want to learn more.
+Visit the care guide on Rubber Lipped Plecos heret to learn more.

-Don’t house Rubber Lipped plecos with other bottom-dwelling catfish and mind that, in general, these fish prefer subtropical water temperatures with a current (71 to 78 °F).
+Don’t house Rubber Lipped plecos with other bottom-dwelling catfish, and keep in mind that, in general, these fish prefer subtropical water temperatures (71 to 78 °F) with a current.

-Because of their preferred temperature range the rubber-lipped plecos can work as algae eaters in a goldfish tank.
-However, though small and peaceful, if not well-fed, on a very rare occasion they may or may not try to eat the goldfish’s slime coat.
+Because of their preferred temperature range, rubber-lipped plecos can work as algae eaters in a goldfish tank.
+However, though small and peaceful, if not well-fed, hey may or may not try to eat the goldfish’s slime coat.

 Suggested aquarium equipment for a Rubber-lipped pleco: